maxertivo/metroid-prime-randomizer-solver/README.md

     * Collect Magma Pool with Infinite Speed without heat resistance if you have enough E-Tanks
     * Go out of bounds at Gathering Hall or Watery Hall using bombs and wallcrawl to Reflecting Pool
     * Bomb jump up the Crossway half-pipe
+    * Obtain Crossway item without spider or space jump, using Supers, Boost Ball and Bombs
     * Reach the bomb slot in Hall of the Elders using Bombs and without Spider Ball or Space Jump
     * Climb Reflecting Pool using Bombs
     * Stricter Varialess requirements in Magmoor